sulayaffa24/netflix-project/README.md

 ### Visualizations

-**Here are the visualizations I created**
+**Here are the visualizations I created:**

+*We can see that Don't Blame the Kid is the most watched Movie in Profile_Name: Sulayman in the Country: US in terms of hours*

 ![image](https://user-images.githubusercontent.com/30465635/208797005-1c5ec96e-becf-41f1-8d03-d6dd2b966abc.png)

-*We can see that Don't Blame the Kid is the most watched Movie in Profile_Name: Sulayman in the Country: US in terms of hours*
+*We can see that Ozark Season 3: Su Casa Es Mi Casa (Episode 6) is the most watched TV Show episode in Profile_Name: MASTA YODA in the Country: US in terms of hours*

 ![image](https://user-images.githubusercontent.com/30465635/208797188-e304fad9-e355-44fa-a780-d5f02ea10fb5.png)

-*We can see that Ozark Season 3: Su Casa Es Mi Casa (Episode 6) is the most watched TV Show episode in Profile_Name: MASTA YODA in the Country: US in terms of hours*